minzzelo/cs2101ug/docs/UserGuide.md

 ### Quiz flashcards: `quiz`

 Want to revise for your upcoming exam?
-Our quiz mode simulates a mock exam to put your knowledge to the test and monitors how well you did.
+Our quiz mode simulates a mock exam to put your knowledge to the test and monitors how well you score.

 Format: `quiz`